The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Vertical structure and outflows

-where SNR is the SN rate in $\rm s^{-1}$ and $\dot{E}$ is the outward energy flux of the different energy components: thermal, kinetic, magnetic and CR.
+where SNr is the SN rate in $\rm s^{-1}$ and $\dot{E}$ is the outward energy flux of the different energy components: thermal, kinetic, magnetic, and CR.
 The energy fluxes are defined as

 where $v_{\mathrm{out},i}= v_{z,i}\,\mathrm{sign}(z)$.
 The CR energy flux includes an additional term that accounts for the transport of CRs relative to the gas, along the magnetic field and down the CR pressure gradient.
-We see in Figure \ref{fig:outflows} that the CRs dominate the energy loading budget of the outflows, with median values of $\sim$0.018 in the CRMHD case, and $\sim$0.058 in the CRMHD-low case.
-Since we inject CR energy in SNe with an efficiency of 10\%, this means that 18\% and 58\% of the injected CR energy is transported out by the outflow in CRMHD and CRMHD-low respectively.
+We see in Figure \ref{fig:outflows} that the CRs dominate the energy loading budget of the outflows, with median values of $\sim$0.018 in the CRMHD case and $\sim$0.058 in the CRMHD-low case.
+Since we injected CR energy in SNe with an efficiency of 10\%, this means that 18\% and 58\% of the injected CR energy is transported out by the outflow in CRMHD and CRMHD-low, respectively.
 This indicates that in the strong-$B$ case, most CRs remain within the galaxy, losing energy through interactions with the gas.
 In the low-$B$ model most of the CRs escape galaxy, and the resulting efficiency is more comparable to the 80\% found in the simulations of \cite{Thomas2024}.

-Besides the CR energy the outflows are dominated by kinetic energy rather than thermal energy.
-This is reasonable considering that the CR-driven outflows consist of colder ($T\sim10^4$~K, see Section \ref{fig:edge_maps}) gas.
+Aside from the CR energy, the outflows are dominated by kinetic energy rather than thermal energy.
+This is reasonable considering that the CR-driven outflows consist of colder ($T\sim10^4$~K, see \karin{Figure} \ref{fig:edge_maps}) gas.
 A non-negligible contribution to the energy loading budget in the CRMHD galaxy comes from the magnetic energy, which builds up over the 2 Gyr in the CRMHD-low case until it reaches similar values to the CRMHD simulation at around $t\sim1.4$ Gyr.
-The CGM becomes significantly more magnetized due to the presence of CRs, as we saw in Section \ref{fig:edge_maps}, so we would expect the outflows to carry magnetic energy with them.
+The CGM becomes significantly more magnetized due to the presence of CRs, as we see in \karin{Figure} \ref{fig:edge_maps}, so we would expect the outflows to carry magnetic energy with them.